rapidsai/roc/README.md

+# roc
-# rapids-ops-cli
+## rapids-ops-cli

-This is a command-line tool for the RAPIDS Ops team.
-It helps to add a bit of automation and convenience to routine manual tasks related to the [RAPIDSAI GitHub org](https://github.com/rapidsai/).
+`roc` (rapids-ops-cli) is a command-line tool for the RAPIDS Ops team to add a bit of automation and convenience to routine manual tasks related to the [RAPIDSAI GitHub org](https://github.com/rapidsai/).

 The subcommands that are currently supported are:
 * prcommitmsg: Formats a commit message according to the style set in the [ops-bot](https://github.com/rapidsai/ops-bot) AutoMerger

   Example usage:
   ```
-  $ rapids-ops-cli prcommitmsg cudf 10008
+  $ roc prcommitmsg cudf 10008
   This PR replaces custom CUDA bindings that are provided by RMM, with official CUDA Python bindings.
 This PR should be merged after the RMM PR  https://github.com/rapidsai/rmm/pull/930

   Authors: